-Our institution's faculty includes individuals recognized as national and international leaders in psychosocial interventions for those affected by health disparities such as HIV/AIDS, diabetes, chronic kidney disease and domestic violence.
-CDU staff and faculty have held training grants for programs around the globe including Rwanda, Angola, Jamaica and Belize.
-Our affiliations include the Los Angeles County Departments of Mental Health and Health Services, as well as the multiple facilities funded by these entities.
+CDU staff and faculty includes individuals recognized as national and international leaders in psychosocial interventions for those affected by health disparities such as HIV/AIDS, diabetes, chronic kidney disease and domestic violence.
+They have held training grants for programs around the globe including Rwanda, Angola, Jamaica and Belize.
+Our affiliations include the Los Angeles County Departments of Mental Health and Health Services and the multiple facilities funded by these entities.
 Our main clinical partner, Kedren Community Health Center, is a dynamic nonprofit hospital with both inpatient and outpatient psychiatric and primary care services.
 Through this diverse network of partners, our trainees will find boundless opportunities to design and participate in innovative clinical and research electives.

 We hope that wherever you ultimately apply and match, you will find the right fit for your skills, education and goals and, like CDU, become an impactful and meaningful part of our country’s mental health solution.